elc08/MPclassifier/README.md

 Further support on the installation of plotly can be found in: https://pypi.org/project/plotly/

-Further standard package prerequisits include:
+Further standard package prerequisites include:
   - pandas
   - numpy
   - scipy